SutekhVRC/VibeCheck/docs/Faq.md

 # How to connect

-## Lovense Connect
-  - Download the [Lovense Connect](https://www.lovense.com/cam-model/guides/pc-dongle) app (Lovense Connect is a different app than Lovense Remote) either on your smartphone or on PC.
-If using the PC version you must have the Lovense adapter.
-  - Open the Lovense Connect app and connect your toys to it.
-  - Start VibeCheck
-  - VibeCheck will ask the Lovense Connect API for your devices.
-I recommend using the `Lovense Connect Override` option to tell VibeCheck to connect to the device directly instead of using the Lovense Connect API.

 ## Bluetooth
   - The bluetooth interface you are using must support LE.
   - I recommend using an adapter that can handle more than one device and has a **strong/long-range** connection.